Homemade Powdered Soap Nut Laundry Detergent

 Grab some Soap Nuts

 The first thing you need to do is grab yourself a handful of soap nuts.
-It doesn’t really matter how many, just don’t over stuff your grinder.
+It doesn’t really matter how many, just don’t over stuff your grinder using the max fill line as a guide.

 For this batch I used an old coffee grinder which worked really well.
 You can also use a food processor to powder your soap nuts for the laundry detergent.